 Coinfloor was initially designed only for users who wanted to buy Bitcoin or sell Bitcoin.
 However, they have adapted their design to accommodate a bigger slice of the ever-growing cryptocurrency market.
 Today, the platform only supports Bitcoin.

 Coinfloor also supports four fiat currencies, namely the British pound, the Euro, the US Dollar, and the Polish Złoty (PLN).
 As Coinfloor is a UK-based exchange, many of the trades are listed in GBP.
 This makes sense, as the majority of trading pairs are GBP-based.
 For global traders, this may be inconvenient.
 They have to consider fluctuations in the pound in addition to fluctuations in the cryptocurrency market.

 As far as payment methods are concerned, you can link your bank account to deposit funds via bank transfer.
 Coinfloor supports international wire transfers that usually take 1 to 5 days or SEPA transfers that typically take one to two days only.
 Credit cards aren’t accepted.

 One of the features we love on Coinfloor is “Autobuy” which allows anyone to easily “Dollar Cost Average” (DCA) via GBP into Bitcoin.
-This means you can invest slowly over time with an amount you are comfortable with making it low-risk.
 If you believe in Bitcoin long term and want to put a small portion of your salary into it each month then this is the perfect exchange to do it on.

 Trading Fees and Limits